Hellrespawn/skorporaal.astro/README.md

 ## To do

+- FIXME Click event listeners should also be keydown.enter
 - FIXME width jumps around when filtering on narrow screen.
 - TODO Learn about pagination
 - TODO Write about skorporaal.com